|Breloom Solo Raid Guide||Trivial|

 Powering up to the highest breakpoint achieves nearly 100% of maximum DPS

-Declining power ups after the highest breakpoint saves myriad stardust with minimal penalty, often avoiding having to spend up to 10,000 stardust per power up
+Declining power ups after the highest breakpoint saves myriad stardust with minimal penalty, avoiding costs up to 10,000 stardust per power up

 It is critical to note that damage breakpoints depend on the attacker species, attack IV, fast move, and the raid boss.
 Tools exist to calculate damage breakpoints.
 Here is an easy-to-use Google Spreadsheet that I created:

 celandro’s Pokebattler website is great for assessing your readiness to solo tier 3 raids.
 It provides the theoretical best counters and also recommends your best attackers once entered into your Pokemon box.
 The website can be daunting to first-time users.
 RyanSwag made a YouTube video guide for using Pokebattler to help solo tier 3 raids: